edhzsz/MLUND/projects/smartcab/Report.md

 by chance, to the target.

 The simulator code was modified to report the amount of trials in which the agent arrived to the target and multiple runs of 100 trials were executed.
-The basic (random) driving agent arrives to the target 67.4% of the trials on average.
+The basic (random) driving agent arrives to the target before the hard limit, on average, 67.4% of the time and 20.7% of the time when the deadline is enforced.

 ### Identify and update state